Car Loan Documentation Checklist: The 8 Things You Need

 2. Proof of income

-When you’re applying for your loan, you’ll want to take copies of your pay stubs from the last month, showing the total of what you’ve been paid year to date.
-You may also be able to use bank statements to show proof of income — be prepared with up to six months of statements — or a W-2.
-In some cases, the lender may call your employer to verify employment and income.
+Some lenders will take your word for it, but you may want to make copies of your pay stubs from the last month, just in case.
+You may also be able to use alternative forms of proof of income, such as bank statements or a W-2.
+And in some cases, the lender may call your employer to verify employment and income.

-Showing proof of additional sources of income or other assets may help you to qualify for a larger loan or improve the terms of your loan.
-If you have income from rentals, legal settlements, alimony, child support, Social Security or other sources, take proof with you.
+Showing proof of additional sources of income or other assets may also help you to qualify for a larger loan or improve the terms of your loan.
+If you have income from rentals, legal settlements, alimony, child support, Social Security or other sources, make sure to bring documentation.

 4. Proof of residence